The One Symptom of COVID-19 That is Scaring Even Doctors

 COVID-19 May Cause Brain Damage

-Scientific studies support claims that coronavirus may cause brain damage.
+A recent study from London's National Hospital for Neurology and Neurosurgery, has linked the coronavirus to a number of neurological conditions, including delirium, stroke and brain inflammation.
+Other scientific studies also support claims that coronavirus may cause brain damage.
 One study from Wuhan, China, published in JAMA, found that 36 percent of patients suffered neurological symptoms—including headaches, changes in consciousness, strokes, and lack of muscle coordination.
 A smaller case study, published in the New England Journal of Medicine, noted that 84 percent of patients admitted to the hospital with COVID-19 induced acute respiratory distress syndrome (ARDS) suffered similar symptoms—one-third of who suffered from "dysexecutive syndrome"—inattention, disorientation or poorly organized movements in response to commands—even after leaving the hospital.

 Another recent study published in JAMA found that coronavirus invades the brain, after an MRI of a coronavirus patient who lost sense of smell detected abnormalities.
 The majority of coronavirus-related brain damage is limited to severe cases, as most of those involved in the published research were on ventilators.